Expansion of Russia (1500–1800): 1550–1618: Down the Volga

 Down the Volga: There were numerous Russo-Kazan wars, usually involving Moscow and Crimea backing various claimants for the Kazan throne, but Kazan (700e, 25s) was too far away to be dealt with easily.
 Advanced forts were built at Vasilsursk on the Volga below Nizhny Novgorod (1523: 533e) and Sviyazhsk (1551: 675e, 25s) near Kazan.
 Kazan was conquered in 1552.
-In 1554 Moscow installed a Nogai prince on the throne of Astrakhan.
+In 1554, Moscow installed a Nogai prince on the throne of Astrakhan.
 When he rebelled, Russia annexed Astrakhan (1556: 700e, 1000s).
-(This enormous expansion to the southeast presumably depended on river transport down the Volga, but this is not clear from the English sources.)
+This enormous expansion to the southeast presumably depended on river transport down the Volga, but this is not clear from the English sources.
 In the First Russo-Turkish War (1568–1570), the Ottomans tried and failed to retake Astrakhan for Islam.
-Following the Livonian War, intermediate forts were built on the Volga: Samara (1586: 300s, 800e), Saratov (1590: 450s, 500e), Tsaritsyn (Volgograd) (1589: 800s, 400e).
-Between the Volga and Urals Ufa (350s, 1100e) was founded in 1574.
+Following the Livonian War, intermediate forts were built on the Volga: Samara (1586: 300s, 800e), Saratov (1590: 450s, 500e), and Tsaritsyn (Volgograd) (1589: 800s, 400e).
+Between the Volga, and Urals Ufa (350s, 1100e) was founded in 1574.

 The Nogai Horde: The independent Nogais on the lower Volga were happy to support whatever regional power suited their immediate interests.
 Moscow managed them with a mixture of bribes and threats.
-From the 1530s, some Nogais would ally with Russia, apparently finding more profit in trading than raiding (In 1555 Ismail sent 20,000 horses to Moscow.).
+From the 1530s, some Nogais would ally with Russia, apparently finding more profit in trading than raiding.
+In 1555, Ismail sent 20,000 horses to Moscow.
 Nogai help or indifference was an important factor in the conquest of Kazan.
 Ismail assisted Russia in the first Astrakhan campaign.
 This provoked the hostility of Yosuf on the Yaik.
 Friends of Ismael murdered Yosuf in 1555 and Ismail declared himself Beg of all the Nogais.
 Yosuf's sons went after him and reduced him to near poverty.
 This mutual raiding was made worse by a famine.
-In 1557 Kazy Mirza broke off and established the Lesser Nogai Horde on the Kuban as a Crimean vassal.
-In 1600 Russia 'appointed' a Nogai Beg for the first time.
+In 1557, Kazy Mirza broke off and established the Lesser Nogai Horde on the Kuban as a Crimean vassal.
+In 1600, Russia 'appointed' a Nogai Beg for the first time.
 The Begship disappears from the English sources in 1618.
-Around 1630 the Kalmyks migrated from Dzungaria and took over most of the Nogai lands on the lower Volga.
+Around 1630, the Kalmyks migrated from Dzungaria and took over most of the Nogai lands on the lower Volga.
 The remaining Nogais were then nominally Crimean vassals, either north of the Black Sea, or in the Small Nogai Horde on the Kuban.

 To Siberia: There was a slow and steady expansion east and north from Kazan into the Kama River lands toward the Urals.
-In 1582 the Urals were crossed and the conquest of Siberia began.
+In 1582, the Urals were crossed and the conquest of Siberia began.
 See Siberian River Routes, History of Siberia.